deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Getting there had been tiring.
 They spent a very long time in the back of the ‘Suburban’ thing Heff seemed far too pleased about, idly talking about women and hunts while they watched the land fly by through the ‘windows.’
 Yan didn’t mind once they’d pulled out the long strange benches and replaced them with nice, soft blankets.
 Cozy!
 Jooyun and Vemik would laze about in the back and tell tall tales, Heff would chip in from the front while he commanded the metal-beast ‘Suburban’ down the concrete path, and outside…

 Outside had been like watching village after village fly past faster than the wind.
 Hands of hands of hands of *hands of hands* of sprawling stone huts, many with another metal beast in front of it.
-Humans of every kind---Tiny children running on feet they barely knew they had so that they looked an inch from falling over; Gangs of men in orange clothes, working hard; People with skin in every shade of brown from that pale almost-pink, through shades of wood and leather, to dark like Boss; A grey-haired woman so unbelievably fat that she rode on a smaller metal beast rather than walk.
+Humans of every kind---tiny children running on feet they barely knew they had so that they looked an inch from falling over; gangs of men in orange clothes, working hard; people with skin in every shade of brown from that pale almost-pink, through shades of wood and leather, to dark like Boss; a grey-haired woman so unbelievably fat that she rode on a smaller metal beast rather than walk.

 And everywhere, steel poles with what Yan thought of as a tribe-blanket at the top, fluttering in the wind.
 Yan knew that sign, those red and white stripes and the blue field full of pointy white seeds: He’d first seen it on one of Awisun’s shirts.

 He’d first seen the *Canada* tribe-blanket on one of Shyow’s shirts, worn to tease Awisun or perhaps the other way around.
 Red and white, with a leaf in the middle.
-After a boring moment when they passed through what Jooyun called a “border crossing” and Heff spent some time talking with some men and women who all wore the same dark blue clothes.
+He saw it again when they passed through what Jooyun called a “border crossing” and Heff spent some time talking with some men and women who all wore the same dark blue clothes.

 That bit was dull.
 But eventually they were waved through and there were no other interruptions until they finally reached their home for the next two nights, long after the sun had gone down.